- Script

 - Pencils

-- John Striebel (signed as J. H. Striebel) (credited as J. H. Striebel)
+- John Striebel (credited as J. H. Striebel) (signed as J. H. Striebel)

 - Inks

-- John Striebel (signed as J. H. Striebel) (credited as J. H. Striebel)
+- John Striebel (credited as J. H. Striebel) (signed as J. H. Striebel)

 - Colors